Drugs

 Magnesium sulfate (MgSO4) is an essential inorganic salt used for a variety of conditions in the ED.

-Adult dose for seizure prevention in severe preeclampsia and eclampsia (hypertensive emergencies of pregnancy)
+Dose for seizure prevention and control in severe preeclampsia and eclampsia (hypertensive emergencies of pregnancy)

 4-6 gr IV over 20-30 min, followed by an infusion of 1-2 gr/hr.